jonathanm-data-analyst/sales-operations-analysis-python/README.md

 This project applies Python-based business analytics techniques to a multi-table retail dataset to extract operational and sales insights.
 The analysis integrates customer, product, supplier, employee, and transaction data to explore performance drivers, purchasing patterns, and relational business dynamics.

 Key components of the project include data cleaning, relational joins, exploratory data analysis, and visualization-driven insight generation using Python libraries such as pandas and matplotlib.
 The work emphasizes translating analytical findings into actionable business insights, reflecting real-world analytics workflows commonly used in industry.

+My Contributions

+Team Members and their contributions
+Uday Raval

+Hoang Nguyen

+How to Run